wangyuanyuan166/scode/README.md

+Make & scan qr code

+Features:
-This application can scan any two-dimensional code and retrieve data from the two-dimensional code.
+-- can scan any qr code and retrieve data from the qr code.
+-- you can input the information you want to write to generate a new qr code.
-You can also generte your favorite two-dimensional codes, and you can get data through the two-dimensional codes in the album without scanning.
+-- you can get the data through the picture with qr code in the album.
+A simple, convenient and fast applet.

 ![image](https://github.com/wangyuanyuan166/scode/blob/master/Resource/s01.png)
 ![image](https://github.com/wangyuanyuan166/scode/blob/master/Resource/s02.png)